open-telemetry/opentelemetry.io/content/en/blog/2023/exponential-histograms.md

 canonical_url: https://dyladan.me/histograms/2023/05/04/exponential-histograms/
 ---

+Previously, in _"[Why Histograms?][]"_ and _"[Histograms vs Summaries][]"_, I
-In the previous two posts, I have gone over the basics of histograms and summaries and the tradeoffs, benefits, and limitations of each of them.
+have gone over the basics of histograms and summaries and the tradeoffs, benefits, and limitations of each of them.
 Because they're easy to understand and demonstrate, those posts focused on so-called explicit bucket histograms.
 The exponential bucket histogram, also referred to as native histogram in Prometheus, is a low-cost, efficient alternative to explicit bucket histograms.
 In this post, I will go through what they are, how they work, and the problems they solve that explicit bucket histograms struggle with.

 # Types of histograms